Ly0n/awesome-robotic-tooling/README.md

 * [gym-gazebo](https://github.com/erlerobot/gym-gazebo) - An OpenAI gym extension for using Gazebo known as gym-gazebo
 * [highway-env](https://github.com/eleurent/highway-env)	- A collection of environments for autonomous driving and tactical decision-making tasks
 * [VREP Interface](http://www.coppeliarobotics.com/helpFiles/en/rosInterf.htm) - ROS Bridge for the VREP simulator
+* [car_demo](https://github.com/osrf/car_demo) - This is a simulation of a Prius in gazebo 9 with sensor data being published using ROS kinetic.

 ## Sensor Processing